data-sandbox/monte-carlo/README.md

 By leveraging probability distributions, a Monte Carlo simulation builds a model of possible results and enables the measurement of uncertainty or risk in the model output.

-This repo is a sandbox for experimenting with Monte Carlo simulations in Python.
+This repo is a sandbox for experimenting with Monte Carlo simulations in Python:

+- [Profit Projections](https://github.com/data-sandbox/monte-carlo/blob/main/profit_projection.ipynb) - Simulation to forecast future profits for a generalized business with a porfolio of products, with sales of each product modeled as a probability distribution.